What Are Adjectives?

 Proper adjectives are the adjective form of proper nouns:

 Spain is a country and a proper noun.
-People from Spain are Spanish, which is the adjective form, and, like proper nouns, uses capital letters.
+People from Spain are Spanish, which is the adjective form.
+Like proper nouns, it uses capital letters.

 Quantitative adjectives